jp3tty/bikesharing/README.md

 ## Overview
 For this project, NYC "Citi Bike" data is used as a business case to demonstrate that a bike sharing business can be viable in large urban environments.

-Visualizations, generated in Tableau, Are used in a Tableau Data Story ([Link to Tableau Data Story.](https://public.tableau.com/app/profile/jeremy3008/viz/NYCBikeshareChallenge_16411709534240/NYCStory)).
+Visualizations are used in a Tableau Data Story ([Link to Tableau Data Story.](https://public.tableau.com/app/profile/jeremy3008/viz/NYCBikeshareChallenge_16411709534240/NYCStory)) to show the Citi Bikes rider breakdown.

 ## Results